-RAD:890 Quality Assurance
+RAD:890 Quality Assurance 1.0 cr.

 This course explores the theory and practice of quality assurance in the diagnostic radiology department.
 The use of quality assurance test tools, interpretation of results and management of a quality assurance program through record keeping is investigated in the laboratory.

 (9.9 Lec.
 Hrs. / 19.8 Lab Hrs.)
 Prerequisite: RAD:510

-RAD:946 Seminar
+RAD:946 Seminar 2.0 cr.